AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 * Machine Learning algorithms: Decision Trees and Random Forest using `scikit-learn`
 * Underfitting and Overfitting to the training dataset, Model cross-validation
 * Mini-project: Building a prediction model using Election Dataset by [American National Election Study](https://electionstudies.org/) using the above tools and concepts
-* A brief overview of Kaggle for independent learning
 * Publishing your independent projects using Github Pages

 #### Sessions 3: